gcallah/BookReviews/jones.md

 indistinct good, lends its support to a biographical approach to his philosophy."
 (12-13)

-" another tendency in Berkeley‘s thought that has not previously been elaborated...
+"another tendency in Berkeley‘s thought that has not previously been elaborated...
 Is the tendency to present thinking and acting as participating in...
 Divinity" (13)

-"Perhaps not everyone feels that Berkeley’s God is an embarrassment..."
-(15)
+An unfortunate recurrence throughout the book is a certain temporal parochialism, A conviction that the current ideas are the best ideas (so far, at least), And that when they disagreed with past ideas, clearly the past ideas are to blame.
+This shows up early on when Jones writes, "Perhaps not everyone feels that Berkeley’s God is an embarrassment..."
+(15).
+Countless thinkers in the past would have found today's presumption of materialism an embarrassment.
+And many of them were very bright people.

 Jones's understanding of the physics and mathematics he discusses is not always adequate to the task.
 For instance, at one point he calls fluxions "the forces